Dutasteride Online in the UK

-If you’re a man suffering from hair loss, Dutasteride may be the ideal treatment for you.
+If you’re a man suffering from hair loss and you've tried Finasteride, Dutasteride is an unlicenced alternative.
 However, it is always important to know what you’re purchasing before you commit to any course of medical treatment.

 So, what is Dutasteride?
 This is a prescription drug that comes in oral capsule form.
 It can be purchased as a generic drug, yet it is also available as Avodart, which is simply the branded version of this medication.

 Dutasteride can be used on its own, yet it can also be used alongside other treatments such as minoxidil.